SneakyOnigiri/Plex-API/README.md

 GetHistory | | Get latest played media
-Search | string $query | Search for a media in the library GetSections | | Get all sections from the remote host BrowseSection | int $id / string $key| Browse a section and filter it's media DeleteSection | int $id | Remove a section from the remote host library GetPreferences | | Get the server preferences GetServers | | Get the local list of servers
+Search | string $query | Search for a media in the library GetSections | | Get all sections from the remote host BrowseSection | int $id / string $key| Browse a section and filter its media DeleteSection | int $id | Remove a section from the remote host library GetPreferences | | Get the server preferences GetServers | | Get the local list of servers